School of Natural Science and Mathematics

 Environmental science majors are required to complete a minimum of 43 credit hours of coursework in biology and chemistry.
 Students must complete:

-Environmental science majors must also complete one of the following courses:
+Environmental science majors must also complete one of the following natural science courses:

 Students must select two of the following interdisciplinary electives: CJUST 320, ECON 312, ENG 388, HIST 203, PHIL 333, PSCI 337, PSCI 348, PSYCH 360, THEOL 341.
 Alternate environmental-related humanities or social science courses may fulfill this requirement upon approval by the department chair.

-Students must complete an experiential component consisting of 1-3 credits of an internship (ENV 480), independent study (ENV 411) or research project (ENV 450).
+Students must complete an experiential component consisting of 1-3 credits of an internship (BIOL 480), independent study (BIOL 411) or research project (BIOL 450).

 The interdisciplinary minor in environmental studies offers students the opportunity to explore the role and responsibilities of the individual and society in causing and addressing environmental problems.